 Under what circumstances can the insanity defense be used in a criminal case in Los Angeles?

 The insanity defense can be used when somebody commits a crime who is not operating in their right mind.
 In other words, the person is unable to realize what they were doing and the consequences of their actions.
-This usually occurs when somebody either has a mental illness or is temporarily unable to understand the gravity or consequences of their actions.
+This usually occurs when somebody either has a mental illness or is temporarily impairment and unable to understand the gravity or consequences of their actions.

 In my experience, having successfully used the insanity defense, I typically see the defendant operating under the mistaken belief that they are somehow defending themselves from some sort of evil threat.
 The basis for this delusional belief can take many forms.
 However, the best way to get to the bottom of what is going on is to hire an expert to evaluate the subject person and determine what is causing their delusional behavior.
 Both the prosecution and defense are entitled to their own expert to determine whether the defendant’s conduct is criminal or not.
 If after the experts have weighed in, it is still unclear to the judge, then he or she can appoint their own expert to break the tie.